robinali34/blog_system_design/_posts/2025-11-03-system-design-references.md

 - **1Point3Acres Collection** for community discussions and interview insights
 - **System Design Primer** for comprehensive open-source resource with real-world architectures
 - **Designing Data-Intensive Applications** for deep technical understanding of distributed systems and data architectures
+- **Awesome Scalability** for real-world patterns and case studies from production systems
+- **ShowOffer** for structured interview preparation and practice

 Combine these resources with hands-on practice, and you'll be well-prepared to tackle system design challenges both in interviews and in real-world scenarios.